Quéant Road Cemetery: Historical Information

-There are now 2,377 Commonwealth servicemen of the First World War buried or commemorated in Quéant Road Cemetery.
-1,441 of the burials are unidentified, but there are special memorials to 56 casualties known or believed to be buried among them.
+There are 2,377 Commonwealth servicemen of the First World War buried or commemorated in Quéant Road Cemetery.
+1,441 of the burials are unidentified, and there are special memorials to 56 casualties known or believed to be buried among them.
 Other special memorials commemorate 26 casualties buried in German cemeteries in the neighbourhood, whose graves could not be found on concentration.